-Individual Counseling
+Individual Therapy

-• Adjusting to medical school/residency
+• Adjusting to medical school/residency/fellowship

 • ADHD (e.g., procrastination, resisting distractions, planning, time management)